 Service Information: Reference Services

-Access to Special Collections and University Archives materials is provided in the New Jersey Room, located on the basement level of Alexander Library.
+Access to Special Collections and University Archives materials is provided in the New Jersey Room, located on the lower level of the Alexander Library.
 Reference services in the New Jersey Room are available weekdays from 9 a.m. to 5 p.m., which correspond to the hours that the room is open.
 Saturday hours, from 1 p.m. to 5 p.m., are available during the fall and spring semesters.

 Special Collections and University Archives materials do not circulate and must be used in the New Jersey Room.
 Many of the collections are held in closed stacks.
 These materials may be retrieved until 4:45 p.m. each day.
-Some large collections, and selected printed materials, are stored offsite and require advance notice to consult.
+Some large collections and selected printed materials are stored offsite and require advance notice to consult.

 Researchers are required to sign a patron log each day that they are in the Special Collections and University Archives reading room.
 In addition, persons visiting the New Jersey Room for the first time will be asked to register at the information desk located inside the room to the left of the entrance.

 Lockers are provided, at no cost, and patrons are required to place brief cases, large bags, packages, umbrellas and similar materials in them, as well as to use the adjacent coat rack for their coats and hats.
 Additional information regarding the use of the New Jersey Room is contained in the Reading Room Rules.